With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Community

-Besides a strong team, an NFT project needs a solid and active community.
-A community helps you gauge how many potential users and buyers an NFT has in the open market.
-The larger the community the better for the NFT project, the more people talking about the NFT the higher the chances of more people investing in it.
+A community helps gauge how many potential users and buyers an NFT has in the open market.
+The larger the community the better for the NFT project, the more people talking about the NFT the higher the chances of more people using, trading or investing in it.

-Join the project’s discord and/or telegram groups, and read some of the discussions and announcements.
+Join a project’s discord and/or telegram groups, and read some of the discussions and announcements.
 This can help you determine how engaged and involved people are in the project and how much the leadership participates.
-How many people are in their discord or following on twitter?
-Is the project being discussed by a large number of people?
-Are people participating in (and enjoying) the game, excited for a new release or launch, or are they just watching from the stands?

-So check the community of any potential NFT collection or team by visiting them across different channels and checking their subscriber counts.
+Check the community of any potential NFT collection or team by visiting them across different channels and checking their subscriber counts.

 4